-A. The Company leases various assets including buildings and transportation equipment.
-Rental contracts are typically made for periods of 2 to 3 years.
+A. The Group leases various assets including land use right, buildings and transportation equipment.
+Except for the lease contract period of 50 years for land use right, other rental contracts are typically made for periods of 2 to 3 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose covenants, but leased assets may not be used as security for borrowing purposes.